 3-D printing has revolutionized production, problem-solving, and manufacturing.
 The creation of 3-D items, once only the right and privilege of factory owners and designers, is now available to the rest of us.
 When printing in 3-D, you can see something from all its angles, no longer just the 2-D blueprint or chart, but a new perspective to see the full picture. .
 The advantages from 3-D printing - everything from home manufacturing to healthcare - are still being discovered.

-Changes to Social Security always happen in 3-D. All of it’s intricacies and complexities have created dependencies that are hard to comprehend in 2-D. Like a widget made by a 3-D printer, the many small parts of Social Security are best viewed in multiple dimensions.
+Changes to Social Security always happen in 3-D when it affects you.
+All of it’s intricacies and complexities have created dependencies that are hard to comprehend in 2-D on a flat sheet of paper.
+We are here to help you view the many small parts of Social Security in multiple dimensions.

 Every year or so, Congress changes the component parts, making this task slightly more complicated.
 Last year’s model parts won’t fit this year’s components—Tab A no longer fits into Slot 2B.
 That’s why we’ve decided to look at some of this year’s differences, to give you a brief 360 overview and shed some light on the 3-D changes in Social Security.